elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 make watch
 ```

-Then in a separate terminal using the same environment, start JupyterLab in watch mode:
+Then in a separate terminal, using the same Python environment, start JupyterLab in watch mode:
 ```bash
 jupyter lab --watch
 ```